DrPaulBrewer/meteor-satchat/README.md

 There's also a [status page](https://drpaulbrewer.github.io/meteor-satchat-demo-uptime) tracking the demo's uptime.

 UPDATE 2024:  This is an old project from many years ago that I managed to (barely) get running again in June 2024.
+It runs in dev-mode with `meteor run` and will create a production bundle with `meteor build --server-only --directory ../build` (NODE TLS/SSL checking off in both cases because the old meteor repos have expired certificates).
+However, subsequent installation of the production bundle with `npm install` fails.

-I'm really not sure if the ham radio world really needed an internet chat room that tracks ham radio satellites (wouldn't you rather be talking on those than texting?).
+I'm not sure if the ham radio world really needed an internet chat room that tracks ham radio satellites (wouldn't you rather be talking on those satellites than texting about them?).
+But... it could still have niche uses.

 Beta version provides basic chat room and satellite location display.